radoslawkrolikowski/sentiment-analysis-pytorch/README.md

     In this notebook, we will implement the bidirectional Gated Recurrent Unit model that uses features extracted in the first tutorial.

+* [biGRU with Glove vectors](https://github.com/radoslawkrolikowski/sentiment-analysis-pytorch/blob/master/5_biGRU_with_Glove_vectors.ipynb) or view the notebook using nbviewer here: [biGRU with Glove vectors nbviewer](https://nbviewer.jupyter.org/github/radoslawkrolikowski/sentiment-analysis-pytorch/blob/master/4_biGRU_with_Glove_vectors.ipynb)

+    This notebook covers the implementation of the bidirectional Gated Recurrent Unit model, which uses pre-trained Glove word embeddings.

 ### Dataset

 Dataset is available under the following link: